apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 [Discourse][] has been adopted
-[elsewhere][Unizin uses Discourse] to positive effect and might do a lot of good in uPortal and Apereo as well as a next step beyond [the exising Google Groups forums solution][uPortal Google Groups].
+[elsewhere][Unizin uses Discourse] to positive effect and might do a lot of good in Apereo as a next step beyond
+[the exising Google Groups forums solution][uPortal Google Groups].

 ### Collaborate with other Apereo projects

-uPortal and other Apereo projects might practice more and better collaboratively rather than locally developing and maintaining project lifecycle, security incident handling, communications, release engineering, and other processes and practices within project siloes.
+uPortal and other Apereo projects might collaborate more on shared concerns like

++ project lifecycle process
++ security incident handling
++ communications
++ release engineering

+doing these and other things better in collaboration than they can be done in isolated project siloes.

 ## Calls to action, reprise